-food microbial kit (Qiagen, Hilden, Germany), following the manufacturer's protocol.
-After DNA extraction, an additional purification step was performed with the NucleoSpin[®] gDNA Clean-up kit (Macherey-Nagel GmBH & Co.
+was analyzed for microbial composition.
+A detailed description of the microbial DNA extraction protocol from colostrum was published previously (Van Hese et al., 2022).
+Briefly, microbial DNA was extracted from 1.5 mL of colostrum of the first milking with the Powerfood microbial kit (Qiagen, Hilden, Germany), following the manufacturer's protocol.
+After DNA extraction, an additional purification step was performed with the NucleoSpin gDNA Clean-up kit (Macherey-Nagel GmBH and Co.
 KG, Düren, Germany).
-Microbial DNA was extracted from 250 mg of meconium and feces with the Qiamp Powerfecal Pro DNA kit (Qiagen, Hilden, Germany), following the manufacturer's protocol.
-DNA concentration was measured with the Quantus $^{\rm TM}$ Fluorometer (Promega Benelux, Leiden, Netherlands) and A260/280 and A260/230 absorption ratios were measured with the NanoPhotometer N50 (Implen, München, Germany).
-Library preparation (including quality control) was performed for the V3-V4 region of the 16S rRNA gene using primers 344F (CCTAC-GGGNGGCWGCAG) and 806R (GACTACHVGGG-TATCTAATCC) (Kittelmann et al., 2013) with a 2-step PCR protocol using the Nextera XT index kit following the Illumina protocol (Illumina 2013, San Diego, CA-US) by Macrogen (Seoel, South-Korea).
+Microbial DNA was extracted from 250 mg of meconium and feces with the Qiamp Powerfecal Pro DNA kit (Qiagen), following the manufacturer's protocol.
+DNA concentration was measured with the Quantus Fluorometer (Promega Benelux, Leiden, the Netherlands) and A260/280 and $A{260}/230$ absorption ratios were measured with the NanoPhotometer N50 (Implen, München, Germany).
+Library preparation (including quality control) was performed for the V3-V4 region of the 16S rRNA gene using primers 344F (CCTACGGGNGGCWGCAG) and 806R (GACTACHVGGGTATCTAATCC; Kittelmann et al., 2013) with a 2-step PCR protocol using the Nextera XT index kit following the Illumina protocol (Illumina 2013, San Diego, CA) by Macrogen (Seoul, South Korea).

-Indexed libraries were pooled and sequenced using Illumina MiSeq V3-technology $(2 \times 300 \text{ bp})$ (Macrogen, Seoel, South-Korea).
+Indexed libraries were pooled and sequenced using Illumina MiSeq V3-technology (2×300 bp; Macrogen).
 The raw sequence data are stored in the NCBI Short Read Archive, under BioProject PRJNA915010.

-Sample categories
+Sample Categories

-Colostrum samples with a quality $\leq 50 \text{ g/L}$, > 50 and<100 g/L and $\geq 100 \text{ g/L}$ were categorized as of bad, good and excellent quality, respectively (Quigley et al., 2013).
-Calves' serum IgG concentrations <10 g/L, $\geq 10 \text{ and } <18 \text{ g/L}$, $\geq 18 \text{ g/L}$ and <25, and ≥ 25 were categorized as poor, fair, good, and excellent, respectively, based on Lombard et al. (2020).
-Differential abundance analysis of the sequencing data was performed between different categories of colostrum quality and serum IgG concentration as explained below.
-Calves with an IgG level $\leq 10 \text{ g/L}$ were categorized as calves with failure of passive transfer (FPT) (Beam et al., 2009).
+Colostrum samples with a quality ≤ 50 g/L, >50and <100 g/L, and ≥ 100 g/L were categorized as bad, good, and excellent quality, respectively (Quigley et al., 2013).
+Calf serum IgG concentrations <10 g/L, ≥ 10 and <18 g/L, ≥ 18 and <25 g/L, and ≥ 25 g/L were categorized as poor, fair, good, and excellent, respectively, based on Lombard et al. (2020).
+Differential abundance analysis of the sequencing data were performed between different categories of colostrum quality and serum IgG concentration as explained below.
+Calves with an IgG level ≤ 10 g/L were categorized as calves with failure of passive transfer (FPT; Beam et al., 2009).
 The prevalence of FPT was calculated as the number of FPT cases divided by the total number of calves.